 Self-Regulation includes a set of insights and skills students need for academic success, emotional control and healthy social interaction.
 When a young person is lacking in his/her ability to self-regulate emotions and behavior, negative outcomes are easily observable.
 Helping young people improve their Self-Regulation skills can help them to better handle anger issues, anxieties, impulsiveness, academic challenges, classroom behavior issues, self-esteem struggles, social troubles and more.
 Helping young people improve their Self-Regulation skills will enable teachers, counselors, social workers, administrators and other educators to see observable and sustained positive changes in young people.

-In this one-day seminar, the presenter will provide recommendations and strategies that you will be able to use with all students, and in particular with students who have behavioral and/or emotional self-control issues.
+This seminar, Helping Young People Learn Self-Regulation: Teaching Impulse Control to Students Grades K-12, the presenter will provide recommendations and strategies that you will be able to use with all students, and in particular with students who have behavioral and/or emotional self-control issues.
 Included will be practical insights, recommendations and learning activities that are based upon the evidence-based approaches used in cognitive-behavior psychology.
 The content of this seminar is consistent with the principles underlying the RTI/MTSS and Positive Behavior Supports movements.
 The presenter will provide creative, fresh and engaging approaches for individual students, small groups, classrooms and the whole school.